Hard Water Costs you money

 The resin beads in the cylinder carry a negative charge, so as the water rushes through the positively charged ions come out of the water and attach to the negatively charged beads.

 Eventually there are no more negatively charge resin beads left.
-At this point (happens automatically) a strong brine solution is flushed through the cylinder the magnesium and calcium deposits are push off and sent to the waste system.
+At this point (which happens automatically) a strong brine solution is flushed through the cylinder the magnesium and calcium deposits are pushed off (displaced) and sent to the waste system.

 This brine solution is just common salt.
 The process of flushing causes the calcium and magnesium ions to be replaced by sodium ones.
 Then the whole process can start again, as new hard water once again enters the cylinder.
 The calcium and magnesium ions are stronger than the sodium and attach to the resin beads, pushing the sodium ions off.

-Although not cheap to buy and install (if you use an expert fitter) these devices will pay you back in droves in the future.
+Although not cheap to buy and install (if you use an trades person to fit the device) these devices will pay you back in handsomely in the future.
 If you’re planning to stay in your property for a long time, then this is one of the best investments you can make.